Neutrophil: Neutrophil extracellular traps

 In 2004, Brinkmann and colleagues described a striking observation that activation of neutrophils causes the release of web-like structures of DNA; this represents a third mechanism for killing bacteria.
 These neutrophil extracellular traps (NETs) comprise a web of fibers composed of chromatin and serine proteases that trap and kill extracellular microbes; thus, by forming NETs (NETosis), neutrophils can bind, disarm, and kill microbes independent of phagocytic uptake.
 These functions are achieved through the release of highly concentrated antimicrobial components including proteins from granules and powerful histone proteins from the nucleus.
 In addition to their possible antimicrobial properties, NETs may serve as a physical barrier that prevents further spread of pathogens.
 Trapping of bacteria may be a particularly important role for NETs in sepsis, where NETs are formed within blood vessels.
 Finally, NET formation has been demonstrated to augment macrophage bactericidal activity during infection.
 Recently, NETs have been shown to play a role in inflammatory diseases, as NETs could be detected in preeclampsia, a pregnancy-related inflammatory disorder in which neutrophils are known to be activated.
 Neutrophil NET formation may also impact cardiovascular disease, as NETs may influence thrombus formation in coronary arteries.

 NETs are now known to exhibit pro-thrombotic effects both in vitro and in vivo.
 More recently, in 2020 NETs were implicated in the formation of blood clots in cases of severe COVID-19.

-Tumor Associated Neutrophils (TANs)
+Tumor-associated neutrophils (TANs)

-TANs can exhibit an elevated extracellular acidification rate when there is an increase in glycolysis levels.
+Tumor-associated neutrophils (TANs) can exhibit an elevated extracellular acidification rate when there is an increase in glycolysis levels.
 When there is a metabolic shift in TANs this can lead to tumor progression in certain areas of the body, such as the lungs.
 TANs support the growth and progression of tumors unlike normal neutrophils which would inhibit tumor progression through the phagocytosis of tumor cells.
 Utilizing a mouse model, they identified that both Glut1 and glucose metabolism increased in TANs found within a mouse who possessed lung adenocarcinoma.
 A study showed that lung tumor cells can remotely initiate osteoblasts and these osteoblasts can worsen tumors in two ways.
 First, they can induce SiglecF^{high}-expressing neutrophil formation that in turn promotes lung tumor growth and progression.
 Second, the osteoblasts can promote bone growth thus forming a favorable environment for tumor cells to grow to form bone metastasis.